DesmondYau/SpringBoot-Ecommerce/README.md

 **👤 Customer Service**

 **📦 Product Service**
+- Handles product creation, lookup, and inventory updates.
+Validates stock and processes purchases with transactional integrity.

 **🧾 Order Service**
 - Processes order creation and order history.
 Perform **synchronous communication** with Customer and Product services using Spring RestClient to validate and fulfill orders.
-- Acts as a **Kafka producer**, publishing order events to a Kafka topic for asynchronous processing by downstream consumers such as the Notification Service
+- Acts as a **Kafka producer**, publishing order events to a Kafka topic for asynchronous processing by downstream Notification Service

 **📣 Notification Service**
 - Listens for order-related events as a **Kafka consumer**, enabling asynchronous communication with the Order Service